Outback – Mungo Prints

 Welcome to Country

-Peter Peterson is a Barkindji man who were predominant around the lower Darling, which they called the Barka, Barkindji literally meaning “Darling folk”.
+Sean Hunter is a Barkindji man who were predominant around the lower Darling, which they called the Barka, Barkindji literally meaning “Darling folk” and Barkindji is a tribal ethnonym meaning ‘belonging to the river’.
 The homelands of the Barkindji extended from what is now Wentworth in the Riverina Bioregion, northward through the Murray Darling Depression Bioregion and into the Darling Riverine Plains Bioregion beyond Wilcannia.
 Barkindji homelands were known to extend into Queensland via the Paroo due to the friendly relations they had with the Parundji people of the Darling Riverine Plains Bioregion.
+The Barkindji people are one of three tribes that are custodians of World Heritage Mungo National Park, and can trace their ancestors back 42,000 years to Mungo Man.
+In recent times Shaun’s descendants are concentrated in Wilcannia.
+At a conservative estimate of Wilcannia’s 600 residents, 68% are of Barkindji descent.
+Sean currently conducts the welcome to country smoking ceremony and invites guests to join him in a tour of the restricted Walls of China, to wonder at the ancient remains and evidence of his people, and how they lived 45,000 years ago.

 Krystal Seigerman Krystal is a Melbourne based photographer specialising in the areas of portraiture and documentary photography.
 In 2003, Krystal completed a Bachelor of Media Arts (Photography) at Deakin University, Melbourne.
 In 2013 Krystal was a finalist in the National Photographic Portraiture Prize at the National Portrait Gallery in Canberra.
 She has been a finalist in the Incinerator Art Award as well as the Olive Cotton Award for Photographic Portraiture on three occasions.
 Krystal’s work has appeared in publications including The Big Issue magazine, Australian Art Monthly, The Australian and Australian Geographic magazine.
 She has also contributed her images to several books including Beyond Reasonable Drought and Heartland: Celebrating Fifty Years of the Australian Conservation Foundation.
 Her work is held in the permanent collections of Horsham Regional Art Gallery and the State Library of Queensland.
 Krystal has been a member of MAPgroup (Many Australian Photographers), an independent association of documentary photographers, since 2006.